gokuljs/stablediffusion-Dreambooth-finetuning-technique-research/README.md

 # StableDiffusion Experimentations

-This repository contains experimentations and findings related to the StableDiffusion process.
+This repository contains experiments and findings related to the fine-tuning of the stable diffusion process using the DreamBooth technique.

 ## Resources & References